Edward Dusinberre, violin

 The Takács Quartet, now entering its forty-second season, is renowned for the vitality of its interpretations.
 The New York Times recently lauded the ensemble for “revealing the familiar as unfamiliar, making the most traditional of works feel radical once more”, and the Financial Times described a recent concert at the Wigmore Hall: “Even in the most fiendish repertoire these players show no fear, injecting the music with a heady sense of freedom.
 At the same time, though, there is an uncompromising attention to detail: neither a note nor a bow-hair is out of place.”

 The Takács became the first string quartet to win the Wigmore Hall Medal in May, 2014.
 The Medal, inaugurated in 2007, recognizes major international artists who have a strong association with the Hall.
 Recipients so far include Andras Schiff, Thomas Quasthoff, Menachem Pressler and Dame Felicity Lott.
 Appointed in 2012 as the first-ever Associate Artists at Wigmore, the Takács present six concerts every season there.
 Other European engagements in 2016-17 include Florence, Milan, Geneva, Amsterdam, and Paris.
-They will present concerts in Singapore, Japan and Hong Kong and will also tour New Zealand and Australia.
+In September 2016 they appeared in Singapore, Japan and Hong Kong, and in August 2017 will visit Australia and NZ.
 A recent tour to South America included concerts in Chile and Brazil.

 In 2012, Gramophone announced that the Takács was the only string quartet to be inducted into its first Hall of Fame, along with such legendary artists as Jascha Heifetz, Leonard Bernstein and Dame Janet Baker.
 The ensemble also won the 2011 Award for Chamber Music and Song presented by the Royal Philharmonic Society in London.
 Based in Boulder at the University of Colorado, the Takács Quartet performs ninety concerts a year worldwide.